balaji-balu/telematics-gateway/docs/03-mosquitto-broker.md

         +-----------------+
 ```

-Explanation of the Diagram:
+#### Explanation of the Diagram:
-MQTT Broker: The central component.
+*MQTT Broker*: The central component.
 It receives messages from publishers and distributes them to subscribers based on topics.
 Nodes (Sensors, etc.): Devices that publish data to the broker.

-Telematics Gateway: A device that collects data from various sources (potentially including nodes) and publishes it to the broker.
+*Telematics Gateway*: A device that collects data from various sources (potentially including nodes) and publishes it to the broker.
 It can also subscribe to topics to receive commands or updates.

-Mobile App/Dashboard: Applications that subscribe to topics to receive data from the broker.
+*Mobile App/Dashboard*: Applications that subscribe to topics to receive data from the broker.

-MQTT: The lightweight messaging protocol used for communication between clients and the broker.
+*MQTT*: The lightweight messaging protocol used for communication between clients and the broker.

-Without a Broker:
+#### Without a Broker:
 If you tried to implement this without a broker, each publisher would need to know about every subscriber, and vice versa.
 This would quickly become unmanageable as the number of devices increases.
 The broker simplifies the architecture and makes it much more scalable and robust.
 It also handles message queuing, delivery guarantees (based on QoS), and security, which would be very complex to implement in a distributed fashion without a central point of control.

 ### how gateway, nodes, broker connect